Skip to main content

 Agent Swarm Capabilities

 The following features extend the base Ralph Wiggum Loop into a full agent swarm orchestrator.
-All features work together and are exercised by the end-to-end integration test in src/integration_eval.rs.
+All features work together and are exercised by the end-to-end integration test in cli/src/integration_eval.rs.

 Role-Based Routing